Ages Birth - 10 months

 Ages 3 - 5 years

 Join us for this energetic new offering for children 3-5 years.
-Using engaging children’s literature and music as a springboard, we’ll enjoy discovering movement and yoga in this age-appropriate class.
+Using engaging children’s literature and music as a springboard, we’ll enjoy discovering movement and drama in this age-appropriate class.

 Adding scarves, balls, and parachute play we’ll enhance balance, coordination, flexibility and body awareness.
 Active and fun!